rozensoftware/whip4brats/README.md

 Visual Studio 2022 and VS Code have been used to write this software.
 Probably VS Code could be used alone but I haven't had a chance to check it.
 There is no publish script to make an installer so far.
 All exe files must be in one folder to work correctly.

-Bart-server log most of actions and errors might be seen in Windows Event Viewer (Application node).
+Bart-server logs might be seen in Windows Event Viewer (Application node).

+## TODO

+These are some ideas to implement in future:

+- Write applications to remotely change the available time and monitor computer usage from the web browser.
+- Block the launch of selected applications.
+- Reporting of computer usage in given time intervals.
+- Installer for easy software setup.

 ## License

 This project is licensed under either of

 Apache License, Version 2.0, (LICENSE-APACHE or <http://www.apache.org/licenses/LICENSE-2.0>) MIT license (LICENSE-MIT or <http://opensource.org/licenses/MIT>) at your option.

 ## Contributing / Feedback